- Dr Karen Harper, UQ

 Skills and experience

-If you have experience in the following scientific areas and strong practical skills it would be well regarded:
+If you have experience in the following scientific areas and strong practical skills it will be well regarded:

 - fibre mechanical properties